cbmeola/ECE_5470_Homework_3/README.md

 11: Unpads 'uncentered' image back to the original size of 'f'.

-12: Save final subplots of all results from parts #1-11.
+12: Saves the final subplot figure of all displayed results from parts #1-11.

+13. Saves the final resulting, unpadded image as 'output_img' in file folder.

 ----------------------------------------------------------------